Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Finite Sample Analysis of Estimators without Stabilizers under Realizability and Closedness

-\paragraph*{Negative Controls.} \cite{miao2018identifying} first studied the identification of counterfactual distributions with negative controls under completeness conditions.
-Their results extend previous literature on identification with proxy variables in nonclassical measurement error models based on stronger assumptions \citep[\eg,][]{hu2008instrumental,kuroki2014measurement}. \cite{shi2020multiply} focus on multiply robust estimation of the average treatment effect with negative controls when unmeasured confounders ($U$) as well as negative controls ($Z,W$) are categorical. \cite{miao2018a} proposes to estimate the average treatment effect based on parametric models for a unique outcome bridge function ($h_0$ in \cref{assump: existence-bridge}) under completeness conditions similar to those assumed in \cite{miao2018identifying}.
-The estimation and inference is carried out in the standard Generalized Method of Moments (GMM) framework \citep{Hansen82}. \cite{tchetgen2020introduction} further extend this method to longitudinal studies. \cite{CuiYifan2020Spci} derive the semiparametric efficiency bound for average treatment effect based on both the outcome bridge function and action bridge function, provided that these bridge functions uniquely exist and some completeness conditions also hold.
-Our work extends these previous literature in several aspects.
-First, our paper focuses on a generalized average causal effect with a general action space that can be either continuous or discrete, which generalizes the average treatment effect with discrete treatment studied in previous literature (see \cref{ex: atomic}).
-Second, the assumptions in this paper are weaker than the aforementioned literature, in that we allow for nonunique bridge functions\footnote{Although \cite{tchetgen2020introduction,shi2020multiply,miao2018identifying} briefly touch upon nonunique bridge functions in parametric models, they do not thoroughly investigate this in their estimation methods.} and do not assume any completeness condition.
-See more detailed discussions in \cref{sec: comparison,sec: completeness}.
-Third, our minimax estimation procedures accommodate both nonparametric models and parametric models for the bridge functions, while the aforementioned literature only consider parametric estimation.
+\cite{miao2018identifying} first develop sufficient conditions for identifying counterfactual distributions with negative controls.
+They relax assumptions required in previous literature on identification with proxy variables in measurement error models \citep[\eg, ][]{hu2008instrumental,kuroki2014measurement}. \cite{shi2020multiply} focus on multiply robust estimation of the average treatment effect in a discrete setting. \cite{miao2018a} propose to estimate the average treatment effect by first estimating the outcome bridge function using standard Generalized Method of Moments (GMM) methods \citep{Hansen82}. \cite{CuiYifan2020Spci} derive the semiparametric efficiency bound for average treatment effect based on both the outcome bridge function and action bridge function. {Most of the previous works focus on average treatment effect with discrete treatment, assume some completeness conditions, require unique bridge functions in estimation, and restrict to parametric estimation of bridge functions}.
+In contrast, our paper studies a generalized average causal effect with general actions (continuous or discrete), develops new identification results to avoid completeness conditions, allows for {nonunique bridge functions} in estimation, and propose flexible minimax learning approaches to accommodate both nonparametric and parametric estimation of bridge functions.
+More details on comparing identification strategies is given in \Cref{sec: comparison}. }